Volt-Editor-Team/volt/README.md

 # Volt

+> **Experimental**: This text editor is in early development, and features may change frequently.
+It serves primarily as a learning experiment and a sandbox for testing ideas in VLang.
+While all pushed commits are intended to be complete and runnable, use at your own risk. :)

 Volt is a buffer-centric TUI written in VLang.
 It is currently developing as a playground project, aiming to incorporate features from the greats — Neovim, Helix, and Emacs — into a standalone binary smaller than all of them!

 The philosophy of Volt is simple: treat everything as a buffer to provide a predictable, consistent, and natural editor experience.